A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design

-We introduce PolyConFM, a pioneering polymer foundation model that naturally unifies modeling and design through conformation-centric generative pretraining, thereby capturing global structural features and supporting downstream tasks.
+We introduce PolyConFM, a foundation model tailored for the modeling and design of linear polymers via conformation-centric generative pretraining, thereby capturing global structural features and supporting diverse downstream tasks.
 The complete framework, comprising the model architectures and learning paradigms, has been illustrated in Figure~\ref{fig: overview}.

-On the whole, as shown in Figure~\ref{fig: overview}a, PolyConFM employs the polymer conformation generated by itself as input to provide global structural information for downstream tasks, while the polymer modeling module can also assist the polymer design module via virtual screening to prioritize candidates, thereby positioning it as a unified backbone that seamlessly bridges structure, property, and design.

-In particular, as shown in Figure~\ref{fig: overview}b, under the frame-based polymer representation, each polymer conformation can be specified through a set of repeating-unit conformations together with their orientation transformations, thereby enabling the model to accommodate the vast chemical space of polymers.
-Further details on the frame-based representation are provided in Section~\ref{sec: rep}.
+On the whole, as shown in Figure~\ref{fig: overview}a, PolyConFM employs the polymer conformation generated by itself as input to provide global structural information for downstream tasks, while the polymer modeling module can also assist the polymer design module via virtual screening to prioritize candidates, thereby positioning it as a powerful backbone that seamlessly bridges structure, property, and design.
+In particular, as shown in Figure~\ref{fig: overview}b, under the frame-based polymer representation, each polymer conformation can be specified by a set of repeating-unit conformations and their orientation transformations, thereby enabling the model to accommodate the vast chemical space of linear polymers.
+Further details on the frame-based polymer representation are provided in Section~\ref{sec: rep}.

 For conformation-centric generative pretraining, as shown in Figure~\ref{fig: overview}c, we pretrain PolyConFM under the conditional generation paradigm.
-Here, it first learns to generate repeating-unit conformations via masked autoregressive modeling and then learns their orientation transformations for assembling them into the corresponding polymer conformation, thereby enabling it to capture inter-unit dependencies for global structure modeling while unlocking conformation generation capability for downstream tasks.
+Here, it first learns to generate repeating-unit conformations via masked autoregressive modeling and then learns their orientation transformations to assemble them into the corresponding polymer conformation, thereby capturing inter-unit dependencies for global structure modeling while simultaneously unlocking conformation generation capability for downstream tasks.
 Please note that since adjacent repeating-unit conformations are naturally overlapping at those key atoms, only their rotational transformations are required, as corresponding translation transformations can be directly derived from the 3D coordinates of overlapping atoms when assembling.
 Further details on conformation-centric generative pretraining are provided in Section~\ref{sec: pretraining}.